By Scott Ross

 What really sets The French Connection apart, then and now and from first frame to last, is Friedkin’s documentary realism.
 As with Midnight Cowboy (and, on the comic side, The Out-of-Towners) the city itself becomes, not merely a backdrop, but a major character — and not a pretty one: Squalid, hostile, dangerous, more than vaguely threatening, it’s the image of New York in the ’70s most of us who grew up then still associate with that period.
 On my first trip to Manhattan in December of 1979, I found the city unsettlingly like the one depicted here by Friedkin and his prodigiously gifted cinematographer, Owen Roizman.
 (It didn’t help that my visit was in winter, and my companion and I seldom saw the sun for most of the trip.)
 I doubt the city’s Tourist Bureau was best pleased by The French Connection, but if ever there were a time-capsule New York movie, it’s this one.

-The movie’s producer, Philip D’Antoni, likewise produced Bullitt, and wanted an urban chase, not merely to equal that one, but to surpass it.
+The picture’s producer, Philip D’Antoni, likewise produced Bullitt, and wanted an urban chase, not merely to equal that one, but to surpass it.
 However one may deplore Friedkin’s ill-conceived and arrogant methods, D’Antoni certainly got what he was after.
-And here is as good a place as any to acknowledge the movie’s superb editing, by Gerald B. Greenberg.
+(And here is as good a place as any to acknowledge the movie’s superb editing, by Gerald B. Greenberg.)